k1ll1n/rex-php/README.md

-Rex PHP

-Simple framework for REST
+Rex PHP simple framework for REST

 Simple use!